Curriculum Outline

 VI.
 Minimum of 34 course credits

-Of which at least 18 must be taken at Wabash College, and at least a 2.00 GPA.
+At least 18 of the 34 course credits must be taken at Wabash College, and with at least a 2.00 cumulative GPA.
 All course credits earned in approved off-campus study or by Wabash examination will be counted as Wabash course credits.
 Once a student has enrolled at Wabash College, no more than a total of 10 course credits will be accepted in transfer.

 VII.
 Comprehensive Examination